A trip to Leh is not your ordinary vacay and needs proper planning and research to be safe and happy to enjoy your holidays in those unique terrains!

 - Take sufficient oral fluids (water/juice)

-- Take diet rich in carbohydrates.
+- Take a diet rich in carbohydrates.
 Do not skip meals.

 - Avoid physical exertion in the first 24 hours.